Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression

-The idea behind the proof is that the sequence of optimality gaps $G_k$ exhibits a supermartingale property.
-The linear probability bound is obtained through Markov’s inequality for (super)martingales, while the exponential bound follows from an exponential transform of $G_k$ that preserves the supermartingale property within $\ccalE$.
-In summary, the dual function optimality gaps $G_k$ given by the dual dynamics tend to enter a neighborhood of optimality and rarely drift far away.
+\begin{proof} See Appendix~\ref{proof:excursion_bound}. \end{proof} The proof exploits the supermartingale property of the optimality gaps $G_k$.
+A linear bound is due to Markov's inequality, while the exponential bound follows from an exponential transform that preserves the supermartingale property within $\ccalE$.
+Together with Proposition~\ref{proposition:dual_function_best_convergence}, the excursion result establishes that the dual dynamics regularly visit a near-optimality neighborhood and are unlikely to drift far between visits.